 - JESUS WAS IDENTIFYING HIMSELF WITH HUMAN KIND

-By accepting the baptism of John, Jesus affirmed all that John had said and done and affirmed his sacred role of preparing the way for Him and for a new era of grace.
+By accepting the baptism of John, Jesus affirmed all that John the Baptist had said and done.
+He also affirmed John’s sacred role of preparing the way for Him and for a new era of grace.
 Jesus was helping to fulfill the prophecy about Elijah from the book of Malachi that John the Baptist was the one who would prepare the way for the Lord.
 Therefore, the Baptism of Jesus acts as a bridge between the Old Testament prophets (of which John was the last) and the New Testament era of grace and truth.